severian5it/CocktailWebApp/README.md

 8. [Contact](#contact)

-My project is about a fictional Residence in Rome, in proximity with the Vatican.
-User navigating to the site will be exposed to the following information:
-* Residence Location.
-* A list of attractions located nearby, with brief description.
-* A view of the rooms, with Link to Instagram Account
+My project is leveraging *free Json API* from [CocktailDB](https://thecocktaildb.com/), Creating a front end interface that allow a the website visitor to do the following:
+* Browse all the cocktails in the DB, paginated by letter.
+* Get a random cocktail.
+* Find out all the cocktails feasible with a specific ingredient.
-* A form to get in contact with the residence to book their accomodation
+* Suggest to the webmaster any cocktail in particular to include.

 # UX

-This is a website of a Residence/ B&B located in the hearth of Rome, providing services to the turist, such as accomodation, for short and long stay, passage from city's airport and guided tours.
+This is a website allowing different kind of selection operations over the Cocktail DB, the purpose of the project is to allow visitors to extract information quickly and in different way.

 ### The ideal client for this business is:
 First and foremost, potential tourists or visitors, for every period of the year.
 Rome is a good destination regardless